 The C++ routine here to analyze is RequestVerbSetData64.
 Here is the code:

 The source code is simple to write, simple to read.
 Because it is native code, it is fast and we just need to distribute the dll we use. here, it’s just the C runtime, the C++ runtime and the CPPREST dll.
 This is the advantage of the native stuff, you don’t need to distribute any framework that size is around 350 MB… It’s lightweight, it’s fast, it’s built on the metal.

-If you are interested in more infomations about C++, Win32, MFC, WRL and Modern Apps, .NET, C#, WCF, SQL Server, IIS and Windows Server, just look at my site : windowscpp.com
+If you are interested in more infomations about C++, Win32, MFC, WRL and Modern Apps, .NET, C#, WCF, SQL Server, IIS and Windows Server, Azure and Docker, Kubernetes, just look at my site : windowscpp.com

 Email me at firstname.lastname@example.org